-Beginning Thursday evening, August 20th, we will kick off with the basic skills portion.
-Friday will be the trail competition and the Exhibitor Dinner ($15 per attendee).
-Saturday will have a 20 class Fun Show, and by Mid Day, the Free-style portion of the ATFO will begin, ending with the awards, then auction.
+Beginning Thursday evening, August 19th, we will kick off with the basic skills portion.
+Friday will be the trail competition, meet and greets, open fun show classes, demos and “tentatively” an Exhibitor Dinner ($20 per attendee).
+Saturday will have additional open Show classes, and by Mid Day, the Free-style portion of the ATFO will begin, ending with the awards, then adoption auction.

 We will have increased stadium seating, sound and a much larger program for attendees.
 We will also allow time before the Exhibitor Dinner Friday for a meet / greet with trainers and judges.

-All horses will be assigned a number that will follow them through the event and match the programs and their stalls, and which barn the horses are in will be listed in the program.
+All horses will be assigned a number that will follow them through the event and match the printed programs and their stalls, and which barn the horses are in will be listed in the program.

 Awards will be to the 1-3 places for each division, and the fan favorite will be by applause for the top 5 contenders from online voting.

 All horses must be adopted through the HOP process.